arrigonialberto86/funtime/deepsets.md

 X_test_data, y_test_data = generate_dataset(n_samples=20000, x_data=x_test, y_data=y_test, n_images=3)
 ```

-And just to have an idea of what the dataset looks like we can visualize it like this:
+And just to have an idea of what the dataset looks like we can create this visualization:

 ```python
 import matplotlib.pyplot as plt